 Congress created the Department of Homeland Security in 2002 by combining 22 agencies, which are responsible for a vast array of activities.
 The largest agencies are Customs and Border Protection, the Coast Guard, the Federal Emergency Management Agency, Immigration and Customs Enforcement, the Transportation Security Administration, Citizenship and Immigration Services, and the Secret Service.

-The department spent $43 billion in 2014, or about $350 for every U.S. household.
+The department spent $52 billion in 2016, or about $420 for every U.S. household.
 After adjusting for inflation, spending has increased 178 percent since 2000.
 It employs 184,000 people.

 - Federal Emergency Management Agency.
 FEMA coordinates federal responses to natural disasters, and it subsidizes state and local disaster relief.
 It also hands out various preparedness grants and runs the National Flood Insurance Program.
 FEMA should be closed down and its activities moved to the states and private sector.